Youniwemi/mail-control/readme.txt

 As tested now, mail control is compatible with "Contact Form 7" and "WooCommerce".

+= Can Mail Control send emails using Gmail? =
+Sure, you can setup the SMTP Mailer to use Gmail.
+First, you should create a [password application](https://myaccount.google.com/apppasswords) for your wordpress site, this will allow Mail Control to send emails using your gmail account.
+SMTP Host : smtp.gmail.com
+SMTP Port : 465
+Encryption : ssl
+Smtp User : your-gmail-adress@gmail.com
+Smtp Password : The password your created earlier
+From Email : your-gmail-adress@gmail.com

+Please be aware that there is a [500 emails limit per day](https://support.google.com/mail/answer/22839).

 = Where can I get support? =

 If you get stuck, you can ask for help in the [Mail Control Plugin Forum](https://wordpress.org/support/plugin/mail-control).